Home-moving checklist – top tips to plan for the cost of moving day

 - 5. Keep track of your new budget

-Once you have a handle on your new mortgage payments, new insurance policies, solicitor and estate agent fees, make time to get to grips with moving day costs.
-Whether you’re a first-time buyer or a seasoned home mover, it’s important to get a handle on the costs associated with the day – it can be surprisingly costly.
+Once you know the cost of your new mortgage payments, new insurance policies, solicitor and estate agent fees, make time to find out about moving-day costs.
+Whether you’re a first-time buyer or a seasoned home mover, it’s important to know and prepare for these costs, which can be surprisingly high.

 2. Know what’s coming